-Following the success of her genre defying mixtape, Lynette dropped a second project, The Strong Survive EP.
-After the release, MTV, VH1, Showtime, Bravo, and more began featuring her self-produced tunes in popular tv shows on their networks.
-She was offered a licensing deal with Viacom Media Networks by the end of the year.
-Nikki Lynette soon became the voice of Hasbro’s Twister campaign, performing the theme song for both Twister and Twistermania on Xbox Kinect.
-Her most recent release, Roses N’ Guns 2: The BADDER ASSED mixtape that rocks has garnered significant press, including digital and print features for XXL, Bust, Complex, Vibe, Billboard, and more, as well as bookings for events such as A3C Hip Hop Fest in Atlanta and CMJ in New York.
-After one of Lynette’s humorous blogs earned her recognition by Whoopi Goldberg and was featured on The View in Spring of 2012, Nikki Lynette was invited to join the Red Eye, Chicago’s premiere pop culture newspaper (an offshoot of The Chicago Tribune.)
+Following the success of her genre defying mixtape, Lynette dropped a second project, The Strong Survive, an EP of self-produced songs which soon after the release began popping up in popular shows on MTV, VH1, Oxygen, Showtime, Bravo, and more.
+Nikki Lynette then became the voice of Hasbro’s Twister campaign, performing the theme song for both Twister and Twistermania on Xbox Kinect.
+Her following release, Roses N’ Guns 2: The BADDER ASSED mixtape that rocks has garnered significant press, including digital and print features for XXL, Bust, Complex, Vibe, and more, as well as bookings for events such as A3C Hip Hop Fest in Atlanta and CMJ in New York.
+Her feature in Billboard Magazine’s annual DIY issue, focusing on her success in music licensing, earned her an invite to SXSW 2014 to discuss her experiences with other aspiring artists.
+After one of Lynette’s humorous blogs earned her recognition by Whoopi Goldberg and was featured on The View, Nikki Lynette was invited to join the Red Eye, Chicago’s premiere pop culture newspaper (an offshoot of The Chicago Tribune.)
 She contributes articles about her life, music career, and opinions.

-After a hiatus from releasing new music to focus on developing her songwriting, Nikki Lynette has partnered with her long time collaborator, Matt Hennessy, as well as her new management team, Leotis Clyburn & Danny Zook, to release her breakout project entitled Respect My Disrespect.
+After a hiatus from releasing new music to focus on developing her songwriting, Nikki Lynette reemerged into the public eye as the star of the Kmart “Rapping Lunch Ladies” back to school commercial.
+“It is probably the silliest thing I’ve ever done,” Nikki says “which makes it one of the most awesome things I’ve done, too.”
+With her long time collaborator, Matt Hennessy, as well as her newly formed band The Thr34t, Lynette is busy in the studio completing her breakout project entitled Respect My Disrespect.
 “Until now my sound has been all over the place, I’ve been having fun,” Lynette explains.
 “But now that I’ve locked in on my sound, I’m going nuts with it.”
 In addition to her and Matt’s production, Nikki Lynette’s new music includes several tracks by Da Internz (producers of Rihanna’s hit song Cake and Big Sean’s hit Ass.)
 A release date for the project has not yet been set.

 QUOTES ABOUT NIKKI